yehia67/documentation/iot/0.1/how-to-guides/set-up-ipv6-ble-host-example.md

     :::

 If everything went well, you should see no errors, and if you do `help`, you should see a list of available commands.
+`server` must be one of the available options.

 To see a list of all running processes, do `ps`.